thejohncotton/savvy-course-materials/Wk2Mod1.md

   };
   ```
   Now we have our test available whenever we'd like to call it again, saved just like any other variable.
 Now try the following, and see what happens:

   ```javascript
   freedomCheck
   freedomCheck()
   ```
   The first just accesses the data stored in the variable, which includes the whole `function()` phrase.
 But we really want to *invoke* the function instead, which is what happens when we use the parens after the name of the stored function (e.g. `freedomCheck()`).
 Now we actually run the code inside of the curly braces instead of just displaying it in the REPL.

 ### Exercise 3
-#### built-in functions and your first JavaScript-enabled web page
+#### built-in functions, recursion, and your first JavaScript-enabled web page

 So the console is fun, but it's still not connected to the HTML that we know and love in a way that end-users could ever see.
 How can we add JavaScript to one of our web pages?